CyanSalt/vite-plugin-prefetch-chunk/README.md

 Prefetch links are always generated at the end of head.
 You can refer to [`vite-plugin-html-sort-tags`](https://github.com/CyanSalt/vite-plugin-html-sort-tags) if you want to optimize the sorting.

+Also see [`vite-plugin-auto-preload`](https://github.com/CyanSalt/vite-plugin-auto-preload) if you want to generate preload or module preload links.

 ## Installation

 ```shell